The Essentials Handbook Medicity

 • Keeping work areas clean and tidy.
 Bad housekeeping cause more accidents at work than anything else.

-• Report all accidents to the head of the department or chief security officer immediately.
+• Report all accidents to the head of the department or Security Head immediately.

 • Always be alert to the safety hazards of wheelchairs and other equipment used by patients or fellow employees.